LAPIP Treatment

 How LAPIP™ Compares to Traditional Dental Implant Surgery

-Traditional surgery has been the standard approach for the treatment of failing dental implants for decades, but LAPIP™ offers a modern, gentler alternative that many patients and LAPIP™ providers in Anaheim are now turning to.
-LAPIP™ is a more regenerative approach that focuses on healing rather than just clearing the infection.
+Traditional surgery has been the standard approach for the treatment of peri-implantitis, but LAPIP™ offers a regenerative and non-surgical alternative that many patients in Anaheim are now turning to.

 Feature Comparison LAPIP™ Treatment Traditional Implant Surgery